yelouafi/unReact/README.md

 unReact adresses this by adopting a lazy model of events; in the example above, when the user clicks for example on the `-` button, the app *publishes* the `dec` message: there is no listeners or listener notification, the app just put the message in a central place.
 Then proceed immediately to the evaluation of the app view function. that's the main function on your application.

-When the view function invokes the `counter()` getter, the `counter` behavior *matches* the current message with its 2 subscriptions, since the the current message `dec$` matches its second subscription, it'll *update* itself.
+When the view function invokes the `counter()` getter, the `counter` behavior *matches* the current message with its 2 subscriptions, since the the current message `dec` matches its second subscription, it'll *update* itself.

 So in simple words, an unReact application is just a single big function that gets reevaluated on each interesting event. events are considered like changing inputs to that function.